Schr\"odinger equations with smooth measure potential and general measure data: Introduction

 Then we show that if $\mu$ is additionally continuous functional on the extended domain $D_e(\EE)$, i.e. $\mu\in D'_e(\EE)$ (with the inner product $\EE(\cdot,\cdot)$), then the duality solution $v$ to (\ref{eq1.1}) is the unique minimizer of the energy

 Here $\tilde\eta$ stands for the quasi-continuous $m$-version of $\eta$.
 In other words, $v$ is a variational solution to (\ref{eq1.1}).
 Moreover, we show that for every bounded Borel measure $\mu$, there exists a sequence $\{\mu_n\}$ of bounded Borel measures in $D_e'(\EE)$ such that $\mu_n\rightarrow \mu$ narrowly and $v_n\rightarrow v$, where $v_n$ is a variational solution to (\ref{eq1.1}) with $\mu$ replaced by $\mu_n$.
-This stability property of $v$ is sometimes used in the literature as the definition of the so called SOLA solution.
+This stability property of $v$ is sometimes used in the literature as the definition of the so-called {\em SOLA solution} (see e.g. \cite{GV}).

 Let us note here that variational approach to (\ref{eq1.1}) with the operator (\ref{eq1.7}) on a bounded regular domain $D\subset \BR^d$ and $\mu\in H^{-1}(D)$ was applied in Dal Maso and Mosco \cite{DM1,DM} in the context of the so called relaxed Dirichlet problem.
-In \cite[Example 3.10]{DM1} it is observed that in general a variational solution to (\ref{eq1.1}) is not a distributional solution to (\ref{eq1.1}).
-It is also worth mentioning that in \cite{DM1,DM} the authors considered even more general class of perturbations $\nu$ which do not satisfy quasi-finiteness condition.
+In \cite[Example 3.10]{DM1} it is observed that, in general, a variational solution to (\ref{eq1.1}) is not a distributional solution to (\ref{eq1.1}).
+It is also worth mentioning that in \cite{DM1,DM} the authors considered even more general class of perturbations $\nu$ which do not satisfy quasi-finiteness condition (see condition (b) in Section \ref{sec2.1}).